What is happening in Bangladesh and why are students protesting?

 Police and security officials fired bullets and tear gas at protesters in Bangladesh on Friday as the authorities cut off internet and mobile services following deadly clashes in the capital Dhaka and other major cities.

-The fresh clashes follow the bloodiest day of the protests to date, which led to the death of 22 people, mostly undergraduate students, as protesters attempted to impose a "complete shutdown" in the country.
+The fresh clashes follow the bloodiest day of the protests to date, which led to the death of 22 people on Thursday 18 July, mostly undergraduate students, as protesters attempted to impose a “complete shutdown” in the country.

 At least two journalists were among those killed during the violence.
 “I am shot at but will continue my work after dressing at hospital,” wrote journalist Muktadir Rashid on X.